etherdev/markdown_datafier/README.md

     collection = server.indexes_for_sections("/section-two")

 Take a look at the file structure in spec/fixtures/content to see how the directory structure and meta data works.

+## Recommendation

+This will all work just dandy running as it is in ObjectSpace.
+However, the intention is that you would use Markdown files to manage your content and its structure, and either use Rake to generate actual HTML files or set up some sort of caching system (clearing and rewriting your cache when content is changed).
+There's no need to be doing all this parsing overhead with each request to your application.

 ## Contributing